What Does the Check Engine Light Mean?

 2. Oxygen Sensor Failure

 The oxygen sensor (O2 sensor) monitors how much unburned oxygen is in your exhaust.
-A failing sensor reduces fuel economy by up to 40% and can damage your catalytic converter if left unaddressed.
+A failing sensor reduces fuel economy by up to 40% in extreme cases and can damage your catalytic converter if left unaddressed.
+Modern vehicles have at least one upstream sensor (before the catalyst) and one downstream sensor (after) per exhaust bank.
+Common codes: P0130-P0167.
+Federal emissions warranty covers some O2 sensors for 2 years / 24,000 miles, longer in California.

 3. Catalytic Converter Issues